 Monday, January 4 We are starting 2016 with our RV odometer at 24,633 and our car at 38,837.
 (As an aside, we bought both in May 2015.
 Both are used.
 The RV reading was 21,958 and our car was 23,000.
 So in seven months, it’s easy to see we’ve about gone 2,675 miles in the RV and 15,837 in the car, which included a trip to Illinois and back to Sebring without the RV.)

 Remembering we only bought the RV seven months ago, not driving it or tearing it down six weeks meant we were a bit rusty.
-Thankfully, on January 1, when we did drove it to a truck shop not to far away to figure out why one tire was going flat.
+Thankfully, on January 1, when we did drove it to The Tire Shop at a Flying J Travel Center in Ruther Glen, VA, not too far away to figure out why one tire was going flat.
 It was a valve stem issue.
 They also checked the air pressure on all tires, inflating them evenly at 110 pounds and confirmed all looked fine.
 In fact, every time we have it in for service, we ask for opinions on them since they were five years old.
 We also decided to get weighed on the CAT scales.
 We actually weighed less than the original owner, who only used it for recreation.
 These scales don’t weigh each axle, so that is something we hope to do in the future at one of the rally’s where it is offered.

 This “dry” run to the tire store helped our confidence on starting the journey and tearing down camp.
 Now we just had to remember how to hook the car up.
 Note: it was very cold at 34 degrees as we were hooking it up.
 We realized we were leaving just in time as it had been a mild winter up until this week and was to get down to 16 that night.
 We just had weather in the low 70s.